vanzasetia/personal-website/src/blogs/guide-html-image.md

 # Copyright (c) Vanza Setia
 # SPDX-License-Identifier: CC-BY-ND-4.0
 title: The ultimate guide to HTML image elements
 description: Many people do not know that writing an image element is more than just using an `alt` attribute and a `src` attribute.
-There are other attributes to enhance the images progressively.
+There are other attributes that enhance the images progressively.
 date: 2025-04-18
 tags:
   - guide